 - 1. Be sure 8oz clear filtered apple juice and non-fat sorbet or popsicle are on hand. - 2.
 Review what to expect on the day of the procedure. (see above). - 3.
 Review contingency plans in case aid in dying becomes not an option or clinically not advisable. - 4.
 Assess GI function: intake, output, symptoms (N/V, bowel sounds, constipation, diarrhea), medications. - 5.
 Assess cognition: orientation, sedating medications, ability to communicate disease, prognosis, and end-of-life options, including aid-in-dying. - 6.
 Assess patient's ability to swallow 60mL (2oz) of slightly thickened liquid - 7.
 Review NPO instructions and medications to continue or discontinue - 8.
-Report assessment findings, the patient's plans and review medications to continue or discontinue before the procedure with the attending provider or their backup. - Do not proceed with oral aid in dying if - any uncontrolled N/V - o indications of bowel obstruction or gastroparesis - o not tolerating PO for 72hrs, no bowel sounds + no BM in over 5 days - o The patient cannot easily swallow 2 oz - o The patient appears not to have capacity - o Cannot communicate about disease, prognosis, and end-of-life options, including aid-in-dying.
+Report assessment findings and review medications to continue or discontinue with MD - Do not proceed with oral aid in dying if - o any uncontrolled N/V - o indications of bowel obstruction or gastroparesis - o not tolerating PO for 72hrs, no bowel sounds + no BM in over 5 days - o The patient cannot easily swallow 2 oz - o The patient appears not to have capacity - o Cannot communicate about disease, prognosis, and end-of-life options, including aid-in-dying.